apache/nuttx/Documentation/reference/os/wqueue.rst

 queues:

 -  ``CONFIG_SIG_SIGWORK`` The signal number that will be used to wake-up the worker thread.
-This same signal is used with the
+This same signal is used with various internal worker threads.
    Default: 17

 Low Priority Kernel Work Queue